Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson6.md

 console.log(yourMethod())
 ```

-Wow that's some pretty thorough testing!
+Wow, that's some pretty thorough testing!
 If you did everything here you've done everything that all of the professional developers are doing when they publish to npm.
 The same process was done to all of the libraries that you are importing.

 ### Code Coverage

 Code coverage is a term that talks about what percentage of your code is covered by testing.
 You should strive for 100%.
 This is not always possible due to the nature of some code.
-As part of continuous integration code coverage is a metric that gives another way to look at the quality and reliability of our code.
+As part of continuous integration, code coverage is a metric that gives another way to look at the quality and reliability of our code.

 `npx jest --coverage`